Skip to main content

 • Limitation: The platform does not send automatic alerts when a user is mentioned in a note.

-Note: A conversation is removed from the "Topic View" if the conversation is closed and then reopened (by a user or customer), or if the topic is manually removed or archived.
+IMPORTANT NOTE: A conversation is removed from the "Topic View" if the conversation is closed and then reopened (by a user or customer), or if the topic is manually removed or archived.
+However, the conversation will still be visible in the Conversations Topics report.

 • It is critical to distinguish between two types of "closure":